 , with two single beds.
 Rent

 inclusive of electricity and gas central heating.
-Duvets and bed linen are provided.
+Duvets,bed linen and towels provided.
 Non

 smokers only.
 3pm